SachaIZADI/DisruptHogwarts/README.md

 More prosaically, the project consisted in implementing from scratch (no scikit-learn) a Logistic Regression model.

+The model was then wrapped into a Flask API (GitHub repo available [here](https://github.com/SachaIZADI/DisruptHogwarts_API))

 ## Clone the repo
 Run `git clone https://github.com/SachaIZADI/DisruptHogwarts.git`in your shell.